 If virgin coconut oil is packed in amber container, you'll find it difficult to examine the color of the oil at the health store.

-When you smell it, virgin coconut oil should give you a distinctive coconut aroma, which is an innate quality of the oil.
+When you sniff it, virgin coconut oil should give you a distinctive coconut aroma, which is an innate quality of the oil.
 If you're like me, you would definitely choose one that has a thicker coconut fragrance.
 And it should smell like fresh coconut and not roasted coconut.
 The more it smells like fresh coconut, the more phytonutrients it carries and of course, greater benefits for your health.

 However, like I said earlier, if you don't like such a strong flavor, you can choose the brand that gives a more delicate scent which will not overpower the flavor of your food.
 If you happen to get one that labels as virgin but it doesn't even give a trace of coconut scent (I bought that before at some high price), that could be a refined coconut oil in disguise.